Jessica-13/Jessica-13/README.md

 I’m **Jessica**

 - 💞️ I’m currently attending an ERASMUS exchange at the Department of Electronic and Electrical Engineering at Trinity College of Dublin.
-- 🌱 I’m learning about Telecommunications, Services and Uses at the National Institute of Applied Sciences (**INSA** 🦏) in Lyon.
+- 🌱 I’m learning about Telecommunicationsat Engineering at the National Institute of Applied Sciences (**INSA** 🦏) in Lyon.
 - 👀 I’m interested in **artificial intelligence**, cyber security and robotics in general.

 - 📫 How to reach me: